 Polaris Project: 2016 Hotline Statistics

-- One out of six children reported to the National Center for Missing and Exploited Children were likely victims of minor sex trafficking.
+- One in six of 18,500 runaways reported to the National Center for Missing and Exploited Children in 2016 were likely victims of minor sex trafficking.

 National Center for Missing and Exploited Children: Child Sex Trafficking